joshsouza/generator-puppetskel/generators/app/templates/skeleton/CONTRIBUTING.md

 1. Fork the repo.

-2. Run the tests.
+2. Run the tests (unit and acceptance).
 We only take pull requests with passing tests, and it's great to know that you have a clean slate.

 3. Add a test for your change.
 Only refactoring and documentation